Intemnets-Lab/uav_network/missions/moveby/README.md

 You will also need to install python on your machine.
 This following guide will help install python on whatever system you are using. (https://kinsta.com/knowledgebase/install-python/#linux)

-Another essential requirement is installing airsdk onto your system. (https://airsdk.dev/docs/basics/install/windows) Drone Automation Services
+Another essential requirement is installing Air SDK 7.7 onto your system. (https://airsdk.dev/docs/basics/install/windows)

 # Drone Automation Services
 For the drone to make it's own movement commands, it uses the following services named "go_to" and "trajectory_determination".